GioniMexi/online-supplement-feaspump3/README.md

 ## Online Supplement of:

-# *Feasibility Pump 3.0: Using Multiple Reference Vectors and Objective Scaling*
+# *Using Multiple Reference Vectors and Objective Scaling in the Feasibility Pump*

 ##### Gioni Mexi<sup>1</sup>
 ###### <sup>1</sup> Zuse Institute Berlin, Takustr.
 7, 14195 Berlin, <mexi@zib.de>

-This online supplement provides tables in CSV format with detailed results of the computational experiments conducted for the master's thesis "New Ideas for the Feasibility Pump: Using Multiple Reference Vectors".
-The thesis will be soon available in pdf format (link to appear).
+This online supplement provides tables in CSV format with detailed results of the computational experiments conducted for the master's thesis "New Ideas for the Feasibility Pump: Using Multiple Reference Vectors" https://opus4.kobv.de/opus4-zib/frontdoor/index/index/docId/8372

+The folder paper-results contains tables in CSV format for the publication  *Using Multiple Reference Vectors and Objective Scaling in the Feasibility Pump* by Gioni Mexi, Timo Berthold, Domenico Salvagnin.
+Link will appear soon.